 As with any other tag, if you navigate to the Stub Tag, you’ll find all the stubs that currently exist, along with the dates they were created and their backlinks, so you can quickly work out why you created the Rem and what its context is if you’ve forgotten.

 Each stub Rem is shown in a portal, so you can easily add details or move it right from the list.
 When you've finished making changes, you can remove the Stub tag by clicking the X.

 While Doing Research

-When taking notes for research, you will often run into important terms you haven't created Rem for yet.
-Author names, new chemical compounds, and terms you don’t know.
-Instead of looking it up immediately and getting distracted from your task, make it a stub with a reference or tag, and work on it later!
+When taking notes for research, you will often run into important ideas you haven't created Rem for yet, like author names, new chemical compounds, or words you don’t know.
+Instead of looking them up immediately and getting distracted from your task, simply reference them, then look through your stubs later to see what additional things you need to research.

 Similarly, whether for a new class, language, or chapter, you might run into new terminology or references you are not yet familiar with.
 Make them into stubs so you'll remember to return to them later.
 This will help you take more comprehensive notes, more easily find gaps and holes in your knowledge, and keep your notes well structured and organized.